ARC Laureate Program on

 Gabrielle Dalsasso is the Program Manager for the Laureate Fellowship in Comparative Constitutional Law.
 Prior to joining Melbourne Law School, she has held senior administrative positions in corporate and not-for-profit organisations.

 The Laureate Visiting Fellowships in Constitutional Law offers outstanding female doctoral and female early career researchers the opportunity to participate in an intensive mentoring program relative to the Laureate Program with Professor Adrienne Stone, ARC Kathleen Fitzpatrick Australian Laureate Fellow, for up to two months; and includes involvement in events, workshops and conferences.

-Funding of up to $3000 is available for Laureate Visiting Fellows in Constitutional Law, towards the costs of travel to, and accommodation in, Melbourne.
+Funding of up to $3000 is available for Laureate Visiting Fellows in Constitutional Law, towards the costs of travel to, and accommodation in, Melbourne, and the amount be allocated on a case by case basis.
 Visiting fellows from outside Australia are responsible for obtaining and funding any necessary visas.

 The Laureate Visiting Fellowships in Comparative Constitutional is supported by the Kathleen Fitzpatrick Fellowship Scheme and funded by the Australian Research Council, annually from 2016 – 2021.